josephGZC/amazon_sentiment_analysis/README.md

 - **Camline Elegante Fountain Pen**

 #### Why It Matters
-- Though these items have fewer than 20k reviews, they exhibit high sentiment scores, indicating quality and customer satisfaction.
-- With strategic marketing, they could grow substantially, bridging the gap between early positive feedback and broader market adoption.
+Though these items have fewer than 20k reviews, they exhibit high sentiment scores, indicating quality and customer satisfaction.
+With strategic marketing, they could grow substantially, bridging the gap between early positive feedback and broader market adoption.

 #### Key Actions
-1. **Awareness Campaigns**
-   - Showcase these products in curated lists (e.g., “Top-Rated Essentials”) and utilize newsletters or social media posts to reach new audiences.
-   - Consider limited-time discounts to encourage trial and accelerate the review collection process.
+1. **Awareness Campaigns.** Showcase these products in curated lists (e.g., “Top-Rated Essentials”) and utilize newsletters or social media posts to reach new audiences.
+Consider limited-time discounts to encourage trial and accelerate the review collection process.

-2. **Partnerships & Bundling**
-   - Bundle these under-reviewed, high-sentiment products with related high-traffic items (e.g., pairing Espresso Machines with popular coffee bean brands).
-   - Highlight subcategory benefits (e.g., Fountain Pens for professionals, Tablets for students) in cross-category promotions to draw in complementary buyers.
+2. **Partnerships & Bundling.** Bundle these under-reviewed, high-sentiment products with related high-traffic items (e.g., pairing Espresso Machines with popular coffee bean brands).
+Highlight subcategory benefits (e.g., Fountain Pens for professionals, Tablets for students) in cross-category promotions to draw in complementary buyers.

 ---

 ### 7.3.
 Stricter Quality Control & Product Improvement <a name="control"></a> <a href="#toc">[↑]</a>